NO classified information

 The Net Control Station (NCS) on the calling frequency in use, is in charge of and directs activities on all of the Mission Support Network frequencies.
 The NCS will answer calls for "MARS Radio" and assign any MSN station on frequency that is in a better location to handle the traffic.
 Depending on the number of stations on frequency, amount of traffic, propagation and other considerations, the NCS could direct you to another frequency to pass your traffic.
 If you are directed to another frequency, return to the Calling frequency in use to report the status of the traffic such as delivered, or no contact, etc.

 Stations may check into the net at any time and the NCS will make a net call on voice about every 15 minuets by saying:

-"MISSION SUPPORT NET, MISSION SUPPORT NET, THIS IS [NCS call sign], OVER."
+"MISSION SUPPORT NET, THIS IS [NCS call sign], STATIONS TO ENTER THE NET, OVER."

 and by transmitting in a digital mode (this is by NCS discretion and if they have operational digital capability at that time):"MSN MSN DE [NCS call sign] K"